niyatibafna/dialup/mtd/generating_artificial_dialects/README.md

 ## Notes
 1. Many of our noisers have an associated global version, e.g. `noisers.lexical.GlobalLexicalNoiser`.
 The difference between this version and the augmenter version, e.g. `noisers.lexical.LexicalNoiserAugmenter` is that in the former, we only sample all changes once, when the class object is initialized (we call this `fixed_set` noising).
-That instance therefore applies the same map of changes to all input data that it is applied to.
-This is in contrast to the augmenter versions, where every call to `apply_noise` samples a new maps of changes given the noise parametrization.
+That instance therefore applies the same map of changes to all input data that it is applied to (akin to generating from the same artificial dialect).
+This is in contrast to the augmenter versions, where every call to `apply_noise` samples a new maps of changes given the noise parametrization (akin to producing a new dialect per call).
+Our [`pip` package](https://github.com/niyatibafna/dialup/tree/master/dialup_pkg) only contains the augmenter version.
 2. The default parameters set in `example_noise_params.json` give good results for data augmentation for dialectal robustness on six tested language families using `-cloud` noising.
 These should be tuned for new language families; see the DialUp paper for our recommendations on tuning.

 If you use our code, please cite: